TeamGloomy/TeamGloomy.github.io/pages/mydoc/STM32H7/Super8Pro_H723/fly_super8pro_h723_canfd.md

 CAN-FD only requires 2 wires to be connected between each board, CAN-H and CAN-L.
 We recommend using stranded twisted wire pairs, such as those found in ethernet patch cables.

-Using the Duet 3 1LC toolboard as example (and the image below), the red wire on the CAN-FD cable is the CAN-H wire and the black is the CAN-L wire.
+Using the Fly-RRF-36 as example (and the image below), the yellow wire on the CAN-FD cable is the CAN-H wire and the white is the CAN-L wire.
 They should be connected to the two pins nearest to the WiFi module on the Fly-Super8Pro H723.
 CAN-H is connected to CAN-H and CAN-L is connected to CAN-L.

-{% include image.html file="toolboard_canfd.png" url="https://teamgloomy.github.io/images/toolboard_canfd.png" alt="Toolboard CAN-FD wiring" caption="Toolboard CAN-FD wiring" %}
+{% include image.html file="fly_super8pro_can.png" url="https://teamgloomy.github.io/images/fly_super8pro_can.png" alt="Toolboard CAN-FD wiring" caption="Toolboard CAN-FD wiring" %}